The Teacher

 The Turning point in my practice

 This happened when I was introduced to Iyengar yoga in Cairns.
-Between 1994 – 1997 I undertook a 3 year apprenticeship with Nicky Knoff attending classes, going on retreats, attending workshops and intensives, as well as, a lot of private lessons.
+Between 1994 – 1997 I undertook a 3 year apprenticeship with Nicky Knoff attending classes, retreats, workshops and intensives, as well as a lot of private lessons.
 I qualified as an Introductory Iyengar Yoga Teacher in 1997.
-I continued to learn under Nicky.
+I continued to learn under Nicky and James and also teach for them until 2000, at The Ashtanga Yoga Academy, Cairns.

-After further studies, in particular with Peter Scott, who I worked closely with for 13 years and trips to the Iyengar Yoga Institute in Poona, India, I now hold a Junior Intermediate Level 2 certificate.
+After further studies, in particular with Peter Scott, who I worked closely with for 13 years and trips to the Iyengar Yoga Institute in Poona, India, I now hold Junior Intermediate Level 1 and Level 2 certificates.
+More recently, Gulnaaz Dashti, who is an advanced Iyengar Yoga teacher from Pune, India, has been an inspiration to keep things simple; to practice and teach the basics of yoga asanas.

 Teaching Experience

-I run The Yoga Centre on Mulgrave Road, in Cairns for 18 years; holding retreats in Australia, Japan and Bali.
-Also, offering regular Intensives and Workshops for students and courses for teachers.
+I ran The Yoga Centre on Mulgrave Road, in Cairns for 18 years; holding retreats in Australia, Japan and Bali.
+Also, offering regular Intensives and Workshops for students and Courses for teachers.
 On moving to Mission Beach, after The Yoga Centre was closed, I taught classes here until the end of 2024.
 I have now moved back to Cairns.
+Offering some classes, workshops and retreats.

 ...